eecavanna/curl-to-email/README.md

 It has two parts:

-1. A web app that sends an email when it receives an HTTP request (this part is implemented as a [Google Apps Script](https://www.google.com/script/start/))
+1. A web service that sends an email when it receives an HTTP request (this part is implemented as a [Google Apps Script](https://www.google.com/script/start/))
-2. A shell command that send an HTTP request to that web app (this part is implemented as a [shell function](https://github.com/rothgar/mastering-zsh/blob/master/docs/helpers/functions.md))
+2. A shell command that send an HTTP request to that web service (this part is implemented as a [shell function](https://github.com/rothgar/mastering-zsh/blob/master/docs/helpers/functions.md))

 I use it to have my computer send me an email when a long-running process finishes; for example, a database dump or Python script.

-## One-time setup
+## Installation

 ### Prerequisites